Experience the intensity of HK's world-famous attraction,

 Situated in Sha Tin, New Territories.
 Due to the overwhelming demand for Hong Kong horse racing, the building of the second racetrack stadium in Sha Tin was realized in 1980.
 It was conceived on a much more imposing scale than Happy Valley and the grandstand can accommodate around 75,000 spectators.
 This racecourse is mainly used for weekend racing activities.

-• From Hong Kong International Airport, board the KMB Bus no. A41 to Sha Tin (40 min / HK$20).
-Board the Sha Tin MTR Station going to Lo Wu, wait and take the train that will pass through to the Racecourse Station (2 min / HK$6).
+• From Hong Kong International Airport, board the KMB Bus no. A41 to the 3rd bus stop at Sha Tin Centre Bus Terminus (40 min / HK$22.3).
+Get into the nearby Sha Tin MTR Station, wait and take the East Rail Line train going to Lo Wu station that will pass through to the Racecourse Station (5 minutes @ HK$6).

-• If you are coming from Shenzhen, China passing through Lo Wu, you should take the MTR Train to Sha Tin racecourse (24 min / HK$20.3).
+• If you are coming from Shenzhen, China passing through Lo Wu, you should take the MTR train at Lo Wu station to Racecourse station (26 min / HK$21.3).

 Important: MTR Trains to the Sha Tin Racecourse are ONLY available during race days.